govhackaustralia/hackerspace3/README.md

 # GovHack - Hackerspace

 A system for competition participants, sponsors, and volunteers.
+For details on how to reset Hackerspace for the new year, scroll down.

 ## Framework